At least 3 killed in shooting at Oklahoma Walmart

 CLICK HERE FOR THE FOX NEWS APP

-The Duncan Public Schools said on Facebook that schools were placed on lockdown due to the shooting.
+The Duncan Public Schools said on Facebook that schools were placed on lockdown due to the shooting, but have since been given the all-clear by police.

-"Schools will operate as normal, but visitors will not be admitted until police report it is safe," the district said.
+No staff members were involved in the shooting and the store was not evacuated, Walmart spokeswoman LeMia Jenkins said in an email.

+"This was an isolated incident in the parking lot and was not an active shooter situation," Jenkins said.